 Only a legal entity can act legally, sue, be sued, enter into contracts, or be charged with a crime.
 To assume ownership of property is to act legally.
 Every American citizen in his right mind is a legal entity.
 Likewise, corporations (aggregate of sole, profit or non-profit), charitable trusts, business trusts, and Internal Revenue Code § 501(c)(3) and § 508 organizations are legal entities.
 A church who owns property through one of these legal devises is asserting ownership.
-A church who does not hold property or money but puts money and perhaps property into a trust estate whose owner is the Lord Jesus Christ is not acting legally.
-The trustee of such a trust holds legal or earthly title to the money are property, if any, in the trust estate.
-He is to administer the money and property, if any, for the benefit of the true owner of the property, the Lord Jesus Christ.
+A church who does not hold property or money but puts money and perhaps property into a trust estate of a properly structured irrevocable common law or Bible trust is not acting legally.
+The trustee of such a trust holds legal or earthly title to the property in the trust estate.
+He is to administer the property, if any, for the benefit of the true owner of the property, the Lord Jesus Christ.
 On the other hand, a church who holds property through a trustee for the benefit of the Lord Jesus Christ is a legal or earthly entity.

 Holding property in the recommended manner has additional benefits.
 Not only does holding property in this manner comport with biblical principles, it also lessens the chances that the property, and especially the buildings, will become idols.
 “Their idols are … the work of men’s hands. … They that make them are like unto them; so is every one that trusteth in them.”
 (Ps.
 115.4-8).
+Also, a church who establishes this type of trust relationship is not a legal entity (for example, cannot be sued) as long as she is careful not to forfeit her status under Christ only by acting legally in some way.
 Finally, holding property in this way assures that a church has chosen not to be structured like a business or a government created organization; that church can operate according to the principles in the New Testament.

 Wisdom dictates that the best course of action—for a church who meets on property entrusted to a trustee for the benefit of the true owner of the property, the Lord Jesus Christ, and or hands over tithes, offerings, and/or gifts to a trustee to be held and used for the benefit of the Lord Jesus Chris—is to properly write and execute a declaration with supporting document(s) of the principles and terms of the trust.
 A “declaration” is a publication or manifestation.
 A good name for this type of writing is “Declaration of Trust (‘DOT’).”
 This section will cover the reasons why wisdom recommends the use of such a declaration.